-Mummy vs Quilt: Mummy bags are the traditional cocoon-like sleeping bags with an added head wrap that will only leave your smiling face exposed.
+Mummy bags are the traditional cocoon-like sleeping bags with an added head wrap that will only leave your smiling face exposed.
 Because of the additional head coverage, mummy bags can be warmer, but they can be constricting and don’t allow for a wide range of sleeping positions.
-They are often secured with draw cords or zippers.
+They are often secured with drawcords or zippers.

-Pad Loops and Sleeve: Connecting your sleeping bag to your sleeping pad, the pad loops are sewn-in straps whereby you can secure your sleeping bag and prevent it from slipping off the pad.
-A pad sleeve is used as an insulated sleeping pad when the design of the sleeping bag has eliminated the bottom insulation to reduce overall pack weight, making it compress smaller than a conventional sleeping bag.
+Connecting your sleeping bag to your sleeping pad, the pad loops are sewn-in straps whereby you can secure your sleeping bag and prevent it from slipping off the pad.
+A pad sleeve is used as an insulated sleeping pad when the design of a lightweight sleeping bag has eliminated the bottom insulation to reduce overall pack weight, making it compress smaller than a conventional sleeping bag.

-What is a draft collar?
-A draft collar also known as face mufflers, a head gasket or neck baffles and it is the insulated collar around the hood of a sleeping bag to guard against cold weather.
+A draft collar is also known as face mufflers, a head gasket or neck baffles and it is the insulated collar around the hood of a sleeping bag to guard against cold weather.
 It is referring to the insulated baffles in the sleeping bag that sit around your head and neck to prevent heat from escaping or the cold leeching in.
-The draw cords are differentiated, so that you can feel in the dark which one does what, loosens or tightens your hood.
+The drawcords are differentiated, so that you can feel in the dark which one does what - loosens or tightens your hood.